mfenner/scholarly-markdown/README.md

-scholarly-markdown
+Ascholarly-markdown
 ==================

 Specification for Markdown appropriate for scholarly content

 ## Metadata

-Optional metadata about a document in the format key: value.
-At the beginning of a document, followed by an whitespace only line.
+Optional metadata about a document.
+Typically used for title, author and publication date, but should be flexible enough to handle any kind of metadata.

+#### Example

 Author: Martin Fenner
 Title: A document